shuang-liu/shuang-liu.github.io/index.md

 ### About

-I am a second-year PhD student in the Department of Computer Science and Engineering (CSE) at University of California, San Diego (UCSD).
+I am a third-year PhD student in the Department of Computer Science and Engineering (CSE) at University of California, San Diego (UCSD).
 I am currently working with Professor [Hao Su](http://cseweb.ucsd.edu/~haosu/) on theory and applications of machine learning.
 I hold a bachelor's degree in Computer Science from Shanghai Jiao Tong University.

 My CV can be found [here](https://shuang-liu.github.io/cv.pdf).